jaegertracing/documentation/content/docs/1.18/opentelemetry.md

 * Enables Jaeger receiver (by default) with collector endpoints - gRPC, TChannel, HTTP.
 * Enables Elasticsearch backend with URL http://elasticsearch:9200, 3 primary shards (default is 5) and 2 replica shards (default 1).
 The CLI flag `--es.server.urls=http://localhost:9200` is superseded by the value from the configuration file.
 * Enables attribute processor (disabled by default).
-Note that new components have to be explicitly added to the pipeline.
+Note that new components have to be explicitly added to the pipeline and component lists (e.g. `processors`) override the default configuration.
 * Enables health check extension (by default).

 The following command can be used to list all supported flags: